We Tested Dozens of Dermatologist-Approved Sunscreens — These 12 Were Our Favorites

-For eczema sufferers, any new product can present a potential problem — after all, there’s always the chance it could irritate the skin, or, worse, cause a brand new eczema flare-up.
+For eczema sufferers, any new product can present a potential problem — after all, there’s always a chance it could irritate the skin, or, worse, cause a brand new eczema flare-up.
 I’ve had eczema my whole life, so I know how tough it can be.
 I also know that sometimes, I forgo a product I really need rather than risk upsetting the status quo.

-With that in mind, I set out to find sunscreen options that my fellow eczema sufferers can use with ease, come sun or come clouds, to stay safe outside.
-Through expert input and rigorous testing, I’ve gathered a list of the eczema-friendly sunscreens that really work for people with eczema.
+With that in mind, I set out to find sunscreen options that my fellow eczema sufferers can use with ease, come sun or clouds, to stay safe outside.
+Through expert input and rigorous testing, I’ve gathered a list of eczema-friendly sunscreens that really work for people with eczema.
 Read on for our recs.

 Our Top Picks for the Best Sunscreens for Eczema